shakenes/vizdoomgym/vizdoomgym/envs/scenarios/README.md

 ## BASIC
-The purpose of the scenario is just to check if using this framework to train some AI i 3D environment is feasible.
+The purpose of the scenario is just to check if using this framework to train some AI in 3D environment is feasible.

 Map is a rectangle with gray walls, ceiling and floor.
 Player is spawned along the longer wall, in the center.